 There are problems all around us.
 Hailing a taxi, especially in a foreign country, can be quite a bother.
 Uber was created as a solution to that.
 Your business idea doesn’t need to be that big though.
 Maybe you have a problem at work that you always face — maybe it’s better presentation methods or a better project management software.
 These are problems that are great business ideas.

 On top of passions, people develop proficiencies in skillsets over time.
 If you’re a professional, then you’re already in the business of service providing.
 You could be an accountant, consultant, lawyer.
 You could also have a vocation like a plumber, painter, or mechanic.
 Take your proficiencies and look at how you can start a side-hustle with it.
 Do it well and before long, you’ll be able to scale up your business.

 These are three very general guidelines, but give you a broad idea on how you can find a business idea.
-I’ve also created a free guide for you that talks about how you can start a successful business.
+Remember to check out my free guide for you that talks about how you can start a successful business.
 Let’s continue to have discussions through the comment section down below.
 I’d love to hear your thoughts and answer any questions that you might have.

 - Amazing Guide To Starting Your Own Business (2020 Edition)